devdeliw/website/content/posts/memory.md

 and the data must be fetched from main-memory; *much* slower.

 Writing to cache often requires making room.
-When space is needed, modified lines are written back to L2, which may in turn write to L3, and so on.
+When space is needed, modified lines are written back to L2 on line eviction, which may in turn write to L3, and so on.
 Each write-back takes clock cycles.

 The difficulty in writing a fast BLAS is fitting as much as possible in L1-L2 and minimizing